mpnally/Terrifically-Simple-JSON/README.md

 Lines 2, 7, 9 and 10 violate rule 2—they introduce JSON names that are not properties of an entity in the data model.
 Line 9 violates rule 3—`bornIn` is a property name in the data model, not a value.

 This example has 3 JSON objects, an array, and 6 name/value pairs.
-Nevertheless, it appears to only encode the same 3 properties of the same single entity from the data model that the TS-JSON example encodes.
+Nevertheless, it appears to encode the same 3 properties of the same single entity from the data model that the TS-JSON example encodes.

 Humans can easily see that this example is following different rules, because we understand the data model, and we